tomjoht/learnapidoc/_includes/content/activities/make_curl_request.md

       -H 'cache-control: no-cache'
     ```

     Postman adds some of its own header information (designated with `-H`).
 You can optionally remove these extra header tags (including them won't hurt anything).
-You can also remove the backslashes (`\`), which are just added for readability. *Additionally, note that on Windows you must change single quotes to double quotes, since double quotes are not supported in the default Windows termial.* Here's the curl call with the `-H` and backslashes removed, and single quotes converted to double quotes:
+You can also remove the backslashes (`\`), which are just added for readability. *Additionally, note that on Windows you must change single quotation marks to double quotation marks because single quotation marks are not supported in the default Windows terminal.* Here's the curl call with the `-H` and backslashes removed, and single quotation marks converted to double quotation marks:

     ```bash
     curl -X GET "https://api.openweathermap.org/data/2.5/weather?lat=37.3565982&lon=-121.9689848&units=imperial&appid=fd4698c940c6d1da602a70ac34f0b147"